WestleyArgentum/westleyargentum.github.io/README.md

 I love when creative and artistic work demands crazy engineering.

-At school I worked in close teams on independent games, build from scratch in C++.
+At university I worked in close teams on independent games, build from scratch in C++.
 My 3rd year team and I were lucky enough to have our game Solstice win awards in the Tokyo Game Show's Sense of Wonder Night 2011 and the 2012 hóPLAY festival in Bilbao, Spain.

-Now I work in a small team on architecting and implementing a distributed computation engine.
-Our goal is to support data scientists and developers working on interactive simulation and visualization projects.
+I then worked in a small team on architecting and implementing a distributed computation engine.
+Our goal was to support data scientists and developers working on interactive simulation and visualization projects.

+Now I'm headed to Hacker School and trying to bring interactive games into the world of journalism.

 ### Programming Skills